-The Group's structure at 30 June 2018, including interests in subsidiaries and associates
+The Group's structure at 30 September 2018, including interests in subsidiaries and associates

-^{} The structure does not include the subsidiaries OÜ Eesti Ehitus, OÜ Aspi, OÜ Linnaehitus, OÜ NOBE, Infra Ehitus OÜ, Kalda Kodu OÜ, Magasini 29 OÜ, Eurocon OÜ, Kastani Kinnisvara OÜ, Eurocon Bud TOV, and Nordecon Statyba UAB and the associates Technopolis-2 TOV and V.I.
+^{} The structure does not include the subsidiaries OÜ Eesti Ehitus, OÜ Aspi, OÜ Linnaehitus, OÜ NOBE, Infra Ehitus OÜ, Kalda Kodu OÜ, Magasini 29 OÜ, Kastani Kinnisvara OÜ, Eurocon Bud TOV and Nordecon Statyba UAB and the associates Technopolis-2 TOV and V.I.
 Center TOV, which currently do not engage in any significant business activities.
-The first four were established to protect former trade names.
-Nor does the structure include investments in entities in which the Group's interest is less than 20%..
+The first four were established to protect business names.
+Nor does the structure include investments in entities in which the Group's interest is less than 20%.